 Zero: Tsukihami no Kamen [零〜月蝕の仮面〜], or Zero: Mask of the Lunar Eclipse, was the fourth main entry in the Zero series and a switch from Sony’s platform to Nintendo’s.
 For the sake of clarity, it is worth mentioning that the series goes by different names depending on where it is released.
 In its native Japan it is known as Zero; in Europe, Project Zero and the US, Fatal Frame.
 For the purpose of this review, I’ll be referring to it as Zero: TnK.

 I don’t have particularly extensive experience with the series, I played to completion, as well as across New Game + modes, Zero: Crimson Butterfly [2-Remake] & TnK on the Wii.
 I also played some of the original PS2 release of Zero: Crimson Butterfly.
-It has though given me experience of both camera and control styles present in the series which helps when explaining an overall recommendation.
+It has though given me the experience with both camera and control styles present in the series which helps when explaining an overall recommendation.
 We’ll get to that in due course, but given Zero as a series’ relatively niche standing, I do think it is worth going over some of the basics of the series and what to expect.

 Depending on which game you are playing, you’ll either be controlling characters from fixed camera perspectives [as in the earlier Resident Evils], or from an over the shoulder view [later Resident Evils].
 For the most part you are defenceless as you are assailed by angry or vengeful spirits, aside from the Camera Obscura that will allow you to capture and pacify those same spirits.
 The captured “spirit energy” is then converted into points to be awarded, which can be subsequently used to modify and improve the camera, its lenses and to purchase film [the kind that goes in cameras – some people have forgotten that is a thing] and other items to aid the player.